hackeriet/blog/_posts/2021-09-18-filename-rename-in-pass.md

 ## The Attack

-If an attacker controls the central Git server or one of the other members' machines, and also controls one of the services already in the password store they can do the following:
+If an attacker controls the following:

+ * The central Git server or one of the other members' machines
+ * One of the services that have a password already in the password store

+Then they can do the following:

-Rename one of the password files in the Git repository to something else.
+Rename one of the password files in the Git repository to the password file of the controlled service.

 `pass` doesn't correctly verify that the content of file matches the filename, so a user might be tricked to decrypting the wrong password and send that to a service that the